Delhi Travel Guide

 With a long and troubled history, Delhi is full of fascinating temples, museums, mosques and forts, each with a distinctive architectural style.
 In Old Delhi, visitors will find a charming selection of colourful bazaars and narrow winding alleys.
 In comparison, New Delhi - the city created to reflect the might of the British Empire - consists of tree-lined avenues, spacious parks and sombre-looking government buildings.

-While Delhi itself could fill many holidays, the city is also ideal as a base for visiting the Taj Mahal in Agra, and it provides the best links for travelling to the hill stations in northern India.
+While Delhi itself could fill many holidays, the city is also ideal as a base for visiting the Taj Mahal in Agra, and provides the best links for travelling to the hill stations in northern India.